QED Effects on Kerr-Newman Black Hole Shadows: Back-reacted charged black hole

 Unfortunately, when it comes to rotating cases, an exact solution has not been found yet.
 Nevertheless, we are going to work with the solution found in \cite{Breton:2019arv}, which is generated from the static one by using the Newman-Janis algorithm.
 The solution could be written in terms of the Gürses-Gürsey metric \cite{Gurses:1975vu}

 where

 The parameter $Q$ can be either electric charge $Q_e$ or magnetic charge $Q_m$.
-The outer horizon is still the largest root of $\Delta$
+The outer horizon is still the largest root of $\Delta=0$, i.e.

 which is determined by $a$, $Q$ and $\mu$ together.
 Remarkably, the Newman-Janis algorithm is accurate only with linear sources.
 Due to the nonlinearity caused by QED effects, the above solution is only an approximation.
+Further discussions can be found in Appendix \ref{deviation}.

 The fact that the Gürses-Gürsey metric can simply be obtained from the classical Kerr-Newman metric by using the substitute $Q^2 \to Q^2-\mu Q^4/(10\pi r^4)$ was interpreted as a screening effect in \cite{Ruffini:2013hia}, as in spherical case.
 Similar arguments were carried out in \cite{Amaro:2023ull}, only with a different algebraic expression describing this effective screening, which would not affect anything qualitatively.